shravangopalakrishnan/salesforceAssignments/README.md

 The AccountDataSync apex class makes callouts from Org A  with Composite API and fetches data of a particular Account in Org B according to the Account ID passed.
 Based on the response received, existence of the account in Org A is checked and the children(Contact, Opportunity and Case data) are upserted(updated or created) accordingly.

 --------------------------------------------------------------------------------------------------------

+**QUESTION 9:**

+Create UI to upload file on a opportunity record and share the opportunity and file with external app.
+Both source and destination orgs are salesforce orgs.
+Step 1: Create 2 Orgs.
+Step 2: Create a Button on Opportunity Record.
+The Button should open a Modal.
+Step 3: The Modal should have 2 buttons: Upload Files, Send.
+The Send Button is Disabled by Default.
+Step 4: Whenever upload is clicked, the file will get saved in the related Opportunity record.
+Step 5: After file upload is successful, the Send button will be enabled.
+Step 6: If the Send Button is clicked, the uploaded file will be sent to 2nd Org.
+If Opportunity record absent in the 2nd Org, create the related Opportunity record and then save the file in 2nd Org.

+**Files to check:** Folder OpportunityFileUploadModal (Click on any Opportunity record in Org A and you can find the Upload File button on the NavBar)

+Clicking on Upload File button in any opportunity will open a modal that has two buttons - "Upload" and "Send", out which Send is disabled by default.
+Upload lets the user browse and select files for upload.
+Upon successful upload of the file, Send button gets enabled.
+Clicking the Send button syncs the opportunity snd the uploaded files with Org B. (Checks for existing opportunity in Org B and updates if it exists.
+If the opportunity does not exist, Creates a new opportunitty with the details same as the one in Org A and uploads the file).